Japan Summer Trip. Day 5: Takamatsu

 My Japanese twins

-An old style of hanging clothes on the rail
+An old method of hanging clothes on a rail is used.

 Traditional Japanese kitchen